 Kerb ramps are to be provided wherever necessary (AS2890.6 Clause 2.5) to allow for easy access to the premises or walkway.
 If a shared space is on the footpath there must be a kerb ramp for easy access.
 Ensuring you’re providing the correct accessways to buildings is key when designing or renovating a car park.

-For premium heavy-duty rubber kerb ramps, contact Image Bollards and talk to us about how you can meet your disability parking standards.
+For premium heavy-duty rubber kerb ramps, contact Image Extra and talk to us about how you can meet your disability parking standards.

 Get your signage right